 Read Next: Black Bear Hunting in British Columbia

-Shawn Skipper, who works for Leupold, was standing behind me to my right, filming with my camera.
+Shawn Skipper, who works for Leupold and had outfitted me with a very nice VX-6HD riflescope to use on the hunt, was standing behind me to my right, filming with my camera.
 I slipped the safety off, put the crosshair on the bear’s chest, and blew a softball-size divot into the shoulder of the logging road without touching the bear.

 There was no denying the miss (I tried), with two witnesses and high-definition video to boot.
 The mood for an hour afterward was somber, with promises like: “Plenty of bears around, man.
 We’ll find another one.”